napdown/napdown.github.io/README.md

 # About
 ## Goal
-              To enhance data mining, access and application \n in the process to prepare and implement NAPS.
+              To enhance data mining, access and application in the process to prepare and implement NAPS.

 ## Objectives
               1. Reduce data access gaps